gbl08ma/utilities/README.md

   - **System information viewer** - view the OS and bootloader version and timestamps, calculator model information, Renesas CPU version registers and the unique device ID.
 You can also view the current user information (as set on the System menu and displayed during power-off) and its history, including "passwords".

-  - **Calculator lock** - "lock" the calculator with a password to avoid having curious people messing around with your calculator.
+  - **Calculator lock** - - "lock" the calculator with a password to avoid having curious people messing around with your calculator.
 Not suitable as a high-security lock (for now, it's easy to bypass).
 You can set Utilities to turn off the calculator after locking.
-And after unlocking, you can set it to open Run-Mat or ask you if you want.
+And after unlocking, you can set it to open Run-Mat or ask you if you want to.
 To return from Run-Mat back to Utilities, press Shift and Exit at the same time.

     - If you fear that the lock function may cause problems at some point (e.g. locking yourself out during an exam), contact gbl08ma for instructions on how to disable it.

   - **Add-in manager** - allows for hiding add-ins from the Main Menu without uninstalling them, when they are not necessary.
 Currently it is an unstable feature due to OS limitations, sometimes causing system errors.
 This functionality is only available when the advanced tools option is enabled.

+  - **PicoC script execution** - only available in select builds, allows for executing scripts with in interpreted C language that can use most of the functions of the OS and of Utilities.

   - Save the current time to the alpha/Basic variable T. This is useful for doing calculations around a certain time.
 Press the XoT key on the home screen to call the functionality.